 communities from the young person’s perspective.
 In addition, IYS data may be

 used to obtain funding for a wide variety of programs and services.
 The Iowa

 Youth Survey has proven to be a valuable resource in youth needs assessment,

 program development, implementation, and outcome evaluation.

 The Van Buren County SAFE Coalition has seen remarkable results in youth alcohol and tobacco use over the last 12 years based on Iowa Youth Survey results.
-The SAFE Coalition has been focusing primarily on reducing youth alcohol and marijuana use and the below charts show the trends from 2002-2014 related to these two substances.
+The SAFE Coalition has been focusing primarily on reducing youth alcohol, tobacco, and marijuana use.
+The below charts show the trends from 2002-2016 related to alcohol and marijuana.
 You may obtain a full copy of the Iowa Youth Survey at: http://www.iowayouthsurvey.iowa.gov or by contacting the SAFE Coalition at 319-293-6412.